 - the bike chain is clean and oiled

 - the wheels turn smoothly

 - the tyres are pumped and firm.

-If you are ever in doubt about how to maintain and set-up your bike, take it to a bike shop.
+Additional tips for bicycle maintenance can be found in our useful resources below.
+If you are ever in doubt about how to set-up and maintain your bike, take it to a bike shop.